‣

 Prompt

-- Morality looks like a ruleset among thinking agents to facilitate positive-sum interactions
+- Morality looks like a ruleset among agents to facilitate positive-sum interactions

 - Jesus’s principle commandments: